openstack/openstack-ansible-specs/specs/kilo/developer-docs.rst

   openstack_other.yml files are of particular interest here.

 * Inventory management.
-This section should discuss the dynamic_inventory.py file and and the inventory_management.py files.
+This section should discuss the dynamic_inventory.py file and the inventory_management.py files.

 * Extending openstack-ansible.
 This would cover using the conf.d and env.d directories, as well as user_extras.yml files.
 Changes to ansible.cfg